 Brining is the key!

-Bringing chicken breasts is so simple, and dry chicken breasts are a thing of the past with this technique!
+Brining chicken breasts is so simple, and dry chicken breasts are a thing of the past with this technique!

 Serve this delicious chicken with a simple green salad or check out all my ‘sides’ in the categories, lots of delicious and easy options for busy families.
+These Instant Pot carrots would be a hit with the kids!

 With the spring season in full force, I have been making ridiculous amounts of Grilled Asparagus!